 Philodendrons are among the most popular, tolerant, and durable of all house plants and the Elephant Ear Philodendron is no different.
 What all philodendrons all have in common is there ability to survive neglect and adverse conditions.
-For instance, they grow in low light but the leaves are smaller but you also don’t want to put them in direct sunlight because that burns the leaves and stunts their growth.
+For instance, they grow best in low light and you don’t want to put them in direct sunlight because that burns the leaves and stunts their growth.
 Therefore, it’s moderate light and moist soil for these beautiful plants.

 3. Lacy-tree Philodendron

 Also commonly known as the split-leaf philodendron or tree philodendron, Lacy-tree is a large tropical plant commonly grown as a house plant that reaches heights up to 15 feet with a similar spread.
 It is identified by its large leaves with deep cuts that are beautifully ruffled.

 Spider plants are also known as Airplane plants.
 These gorgeous plants grow in arches of grass clumps and have dangling “spider” baby plants that form on the end of the stems.
 Most people think they are the easiest to grow of all house plants so that makes them perfect for any home.

 However, these plants do possess slight hallucinogenic properties that can be compared to catnip.
 Although it is listed as harmless on the American Society for the Prevention of Cruelty to Animals website, the toxins can still cause upset stomachs and diarrhea so keep them away from your pets, just to be safe.
 If you have a cat, you’ll want to keep them up high because they love the hallucinogenic effect and they love to play with the little “spiders”.

 This is a very stable houseplant that only requires a balanced fertilizer application once per month.
 The Golden Pathos plant is toxic to both dogs and cats.
 So, you’ll want to keep them out of reach of the fur babies in your household.